 Pruning Cannabis during vegetative stage.

-General marijuana pruning and training tips:
+General cannabis pruning and training tips:

 - always use secateurs or sharp knife to avoid bruising